HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 15: May 5, 2020

+**Today's Progress**: It has been Javascript all day today.
+Read about Flask project structures which was also great [Explore Flask](http://exploreflask.com/en/latest/preface.html)

+**Thoughts:**  Worked on solving a Javascript problem - weighted lottery function.
+No commits because I have not found the solution yet.
+I know what needs to happen but I keep runnning into challenges with manipulating the different data structures to give the result.
+It seems like it should be easy but then the challenges arise.
+I did solve this exact same problem in Python with no issues at all.

+**Link(s) to work:**  No commits today.

 ## Day 14: May 4, 2020

 **Today's Progress**: More work on Javascript Promises, Callbacks and Async Await.